o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 * **Network properties**, state information about the component that gets replicated between hosts.
 * **Remote procedure calls (RPCs)**, allow messages to be sent to a particular component on an entity.

 Together, these represent an event-driven messaging system.
 When a property changes on a network component, it triggers an event; Similarly, when an RPC is invoked, it sends a trigger to the relevant component.
-This means that the multiplayer Gem uses a *push-based* model rather than *poll-based* model for synchronizing information across the clients and server.
+This means that the Multiplayer Gem uses a *push-based* model rather than *poll-based* model for synchronizing information across the clients and server.
 Using this model keeps code and entity management simpler and offers performance benefits by not requiring a network state check on a timer.

 {{< important >}}
 Network components are the **only** built-in way to communicate between entities in O3DE.
 Due to the engine's ability to distribute and interact with entities across multiple hosts, there is no guarantee that any two entities have authoritative representations on the same host.